w-m/ffsplat/CONTAINER_FORMAT.md

 ## Introduction

 3D Gaussian Splatting (3DGS) is an exciting method for representing radiance fields.
-The explicit nature of the primitive list enables simple scene editing.
-The original implementation stores these primitives as 3D points with attributes in `.ply` files, using `float32` values for each attribute.
-This consumes significant space, particularly due to the large number of spherical harmonics attributes (45), resulting in 232 bytes per primitive.
+The explicit nature of the list of primitives enables simple scene editing, which implicit or neural methods like Neural Radiance Fields (NeRFs) can't provide.
+The original implementation by INRIA stores these primitives as 3D points with attributes in `.ply` files, using `float32` values for each attribute.
+This consumes significant space, particularly due to the large number of spherical harmonics attributes (45), resulting in 232 bytes total per primitive, and Gigabyte-sized files for simple scenes.
 This has led to a wealth of research into optimizing storage and compressing 3DGS-based scenes.
-These research methods can be found in the survey on 3DGS compression: **3DGS.zip**.
+An overview over research directions can be found in this survey paper: [*3DGS.zip: A survey on 3D Gaussian Splatting Compression Methods*](https://w-m.github.io/3dgs-compression-survey/) (Bagdasarian et. al.).

 ## Compression Methods